 9-1-1: Nashville Season 1 Episode 10 “Let It R.I.P.” is all about misunderstandings and letting go.
 Sometimes literally and other times emotionally.
-And even though they jostled me around all episode with everything that was happening between Blue and Taylor, it wasn’t a terrible episode.
+And even though the show jostled me around all episode with the Blue and Taylor of it all, it wasn’t a terrible episode.
 But it wasn’t because of them.
 What made this episode actually shine is Cammie.

 MORE: Need a refresher of last week’s episode?
 Read our review of 9-1-1: Nashville Season 1 Episode 9!